quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part96_15.1.4_Mapping.md

 :p Explore long-term behaviors of the logistic map starting with two essentially identical seeds.
 ??x
 Chaos refers to deterministic systems that display no discernible regularity.
-The logistic map can be chaotic when \(\mu\) is in certain ranges, leading to highly sensitive dependence on initial conditions.
-By starting with two very similar seeds (e.g., 0.75 and \(0.75 + \epsilon\)), you can observe how their long-term behaviors diverge.
+The logistic map can be chaotic when $\mu $ is in certain ranges, leading to highly sensitive dependence on initial conditions.
+By starting with two very similar seeds (e.g., 0.75 and$0.75 + \epsilon$), you can observe how their long-term behaviors diverge.

 ```java
 // Pseudocode for exploring chaos with logistic map